 The process and the areas evaluated shall be described in the Annual Corporate Governance Report.

-37. That if there is an executive committee, the proportion of each different director category must be similar to that of the Board itself, and its secretary must be the secretary of the Board.
+37. That if there is an executive committee, it contains at least two non-executive directors, at least one of which will be independent, and its secretary must be the secretary of the Board.